Arkya29/DiscordFavoritesEmotesSaver/README.md

 You can add favorites emotes one by one with alt + click, but when you log out or change client, the favorites disappear...
 So, I created a program to solve this problem.

 #### I. Built-in emotes
-• Post a message containing all the Discord built-in emojis you want to add to your favourites, in the same line.
+• Post a message containing all the Discord built-in emojis you want to add to your favorites, in the same line.
 • Edit the message, select all the emojis, and copy them.

 ![takeBultinEmotes](https://i.goopics.net/j3ww7i.gif)
 #### II.
 Customs emotes
-• Post a message containing all the customs emojis you want to add to your favourites, in the same line.
+• Post a message containing all the customs emojis you want to add to your favorites, in the same line.
 • Edit the message, add a [grave accent](https://en.wikipedia.org/wiki/Grave_accent) on the beginning and on the line below, post the message, et copy the text.

 ![takeCustomEmotes](https://i.goopics.net/9jnkqr.gif)